 Nujiang Needs Help

 Given the prefecture’s remoteness and underdevelopment, neonatal healthcare is significantly lacking.
-In Nujiang, 1 out of 10 infants passes away before their first birthday.
-Moreover, as shown in the graphs below, the four counties CMF visited have a higher mortality rate for infants and children under 5 years of age when compared to Yunnan’s provincial and national average.
+As shown in the graphs below, the four counties CMF visited have a higher mortality rate for infants and children under 5 years of age when compared to Yunnan’s provincial and national average.
 In Gongshan, a county within Nujiang, the infant mortality rate (IMR) is almost 5 times Yunnan and nearly 8 times the global IMR.

 What Accounts For the Loss?